arzdou/CHIPy8/README.md

 chmod +x CHIPy8
 ```

-And then execute either by double-clicking or clicking it with the command line.
+And then execute either by double-clicking or through the command line.
+When launched this way you will be greeted by a black screen, drag and drop any `.ch8`, `.chip8` or `.c8` romfile to load and run it.

 ### Future development